notesbytom/notesbytom/cisco-switch/cisco-switch-notes.md

   * `transport input ssh`
 * `show run part line`

+To see the Client IP Address for active SSH Connections, use the `show users` command.
+This is useful if you have a Zscaler deployment and users are randomly assigned to Zscaler on-premise connector addresses based on a combination of zscaler policy and magic of best-connector selection.

 ## VLAN Trunk Protocol (VTP)

 * Use VTP Version 3 to support vlans 1 through 4094 (extended range).